Market Maker Calculator

 How It Works

-When you lay bets on an exchange, you're acting as the bookmaker.
+When you lay on an exchange, you're taking the other side of the market.
 This calculator helps you understand your liability (what you'll lose if a selection wins) and potential profit (what you'll win if all selections lose).
-The overround shows if you have a profitable book - it should be over 100% for a profit margin.
+The overround shows your margin - it should be over 100% for a positive margin.

 Example